Yxwww/notes/paradigms/functional/fp-lite-2-by-kyle-simpson.md

 > Closure: is when a function "remembers" the variables around it even when that function is executed elsewhere

 Note: around the function not just inside.
 See unary function example below.
 Unary and One are both high confidence to be pure functions

+closure: Take a function and give it a memory

 Write a function reference a variable inside of another function.
 If a function can be a value/passed around.